TBCX

 Examples

-# Load into current namespace
+# Load into current interp

 tbcx::load ./app.tbcx